 7) Offer window: With strong visuals in a market reporting 18 median days on market, you should see serious traffic in the first week.
 You can weigh seller concessions strategically and lean on the added demand that rich media creates.

+Your visuals must match the price expectations of each coastal micro-market — buyers in La Jolla, Pacific Beach, and Point Loma have different needs and respond to different media styles.
 You are marketing in a county where detached medians hover near $1.05 million and attached homes near $720,000.
 Coastal neighborhoods often clear $1.5 million and above.
-Your visuals should match those expectations, so buyers feel the value instantly.

 You should align this media plan with guidance from top San Diego real estate agents or a real estate agent San Diego CA who knows what sells in your micro-neighborhood.
 In a market where active listings are still tight and DOM is falling compared to last year, polished visuals help your listing stand out among the best neighborhoods in San Diego, from coastal corridors to central standouts like North Park and Hillcrest.

-You might assume any photographer can handle coastal listings, but not all vendors are prepared for marine layer shifts, wind, and airspace around military facilities.
+The most common and costly mistake is assuming any photographer can handle coastal listings — but not all vendors are prepared for marine layer shifts, wind, and airspace restrictions near military facilities.
 You should also avoid skipping floor plans and 3D for smaller homes.
 Remote buyers often eliminate listings that lack spatial data, even if the photos look great.
 Another common mistake is treating social content as an afterthought.
 You should request at least one vertical reel or 10 to 15 second clips aligned with what top producing real estate agents in San Diego push on launch day.
 Finally, you should check usage rights.
 Some budget packages restrict social or print, which can delay marketing and add surprise fees.
 In a market where price growth has moderated but buyer demand is steady, your edge comes from faster, clearer storytelling that reduces friction and drives early offers.

 You should bundle drone, interior stills, twilight exteriors, and a 3D tour with floor plans.
 This mix creates the most online engagement in the first 72 hours and helps relocation and veteran buyers commit to showings quickly.